 If you’re serious about creating a smart home, try the Google Home Mini.

-Not only can this voice-activated assistant control your other smart home devices, but it can also give you the latest news, weather and travel updates - and answer pretty much any question you can think of - through its inbuilt speaker.
+Not only can this voice-activated assistant control your other smart home devices, it can give you the latest news, weather and travel updates, and answer pretty much any question you can think of through its inbuilt speaker.
 “OK, Google, do I need an umbrella today?” is always a useful one to ask before you head out to work.

-If your existing thermostat is a little temperamental and not very user friendly, why not get a smart thermostat and take control of your home heating?
+If your thermostat is a little temperamental and not user-friendly, why not get a smart thermostat and take back control of your home heating?

 4. Think about your security

 If you’ve still got some money left in your budget, then why not invest in a smart plug, like the TP-Link HS100?
-You can then control your electrical devices (lamps, fans, heaters, air conditioning or anything else) with your voice, or schedule them to switch on and off at certain times.
+You can use it to control your electrical devices (such as lamps, fans, heaters, air conditioning or anything else) with your voice, or schedule them to switch on and off at certain times.

 Interested?
 Start creating your smart home with us.